Presidents Of The United States

 First Lady: Claudia “Lady Bird” Taylor

-*inadvertently avoided death in World War 2 when he accidentally boarded the wrong airplane
+*inadvertently avoided death in World War 2 because he boarded the wrong

 *took his oath of office aboard Air Force One